alexanghh/mat2-web/README.md

 You can find the automated docker builds in the registry of this
 repository: https://0xacab.org/jvoisin/mat2-web/container_registry

+### Building the production image
+Build command: `docker build -f Dockerfile.production -t mat-web .`

+Run it: ` docker run -ti -p8181:8080 --read-only --tmpfs /tmp --tmpfs=/var/www/mat2-web/uploads  mat-web:latest`

+This does mount the upload folder as tmpfs and servers the app on `localhost:8181`

 # Configuration

 The default settings from `main.py` may be overridden by adding a `config.py`